-During and/or at the end of the 6 month period, the product should be used or discarded.
-It should not be put back into the refrigerator.
+During and/or at the end of the 1 month period, the product should not be put back in the refrigerator.
+After this it must be discarded.

-If stored in the refrigerator, take GENOTROPIN MiniQuick out of the refrigerator approximately 1⁄2 hour before your injection.
+Take GENOTROPIN out of the refrigerator approximately 1⁄2 hour before your injection.
 This will bring it to room temperature (about 25°C).
 It is more comfortable to inject at this temperature.
+Always remove the injection needle before storing your GENOTROPIN in the refrigerator.
+This will prevent leakage of GENOTROPIN through the needle.

-Keep GENOTROPIN MiniQuick where young children cannot reach it.
+Keep GENOTROPIN where young children cannot reach it.